rosasurfer/mt4-php-tools/app/lib/dukascopy/README.md

 ### Timezones

-Internally Rosatrader uses a timezone called `FXT` (Forex standard time).
-All history data and times are stored and displayed in it. `FXT` is a synonym for `America/New_York+0700`.
+Internally Rosatrader uses a timezone called `FXT` (Forex standard time) which is a synonym for `America/New_York+0700`.
+All history data and times are stored and displayed in it.
 In this timezone trading days start and end always at Midnight, no matter of the current DST (daylight saving time) status.
-It is the only trading related timezone without DST irregularities and so called Sunday candles.
+It's the only trading related timezone without DST irregularities and without so called Sunday candles.
 If a time is displayed without timezone identifier it is assumed to be in `FXT`.
 ```
         +------------++------------+------------+------------+------------+------------++------------+------------++------------+
 GMT:    |   Sunday   ||   Monday   |  Tuesday   | Wednesday  |  Thursday  |   Friday   ||  Saturday  |   Sunday   ||   Monday   |